aymannel/tikz-figures/README.md

 ![projectimage](img/tikz.png)
 ## Description
-A collection of tikz figures and their tex files to serve as templates for future figures.
+A collection of TikZ figures and their tex files to serve as templates for future TikZ figures.